 So where can you get some decent, free links to your website from reputable websites?
 Well, here’s a few ‘must do’ link opportunities for you…

-If your target market is local customers, this is an absolutely vital step in increasing exposure of your website so it’s worth taking the time to add your listing to Google Places.
+If your target market is local customers, this is an absolutely vital step in increasing exposure of your website so it’s worth taking the time to add your listing.